RajaMBZ/HUSHmate-swing-wallet/README.md

 2. Building from source code

-   As a start you need to clone the ZECmate-swing-wallet Git repository:
+   As a start you need to clone the HUSHmate-swing-wallet Git repository:
    ```
-   user@ubuntu:~/build-dir$ git clone https://github.com/ZECmate/ZECmate-swing-wallet.git
+   user@ubuntu:~/build-dir$ git clone https://github.com/HUSHmate/HUSHmate-swing-wallet.git
    ```
    Change the current directory:
    ```
-   user@ubuntu:~/build-dir$ cd ZECmate-swing-wallet/
+   user@ubuntu:~/build-dir$ cd HUSHmate-swing-wallet/
    ```
    Issue the build command:
    ```
-   user@ubuntu:~/build-dir/ZECmate-swing-wallet$ ant -buildfile ./src/build/build.xml
+   user@ubuntu:~/build-dir/HUSHmate-swing-wallet$ ant -buildfile ./src/build/build.xml
    ```
-   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/ZECmate.jar`.
+   This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/HUSHmate.jar`.
    You need to make this file executable:
    ```
-   user@ubuntu:~/build-dir/ZECmate-swing-wallet$ chmod u+x ./build/jars/ZECmate.jar
+   user@ubuntu:~/build-dir/HUSHmate-swing-wallet$ chmod u+x ./build/jars/HUSHmate.jar
    ```
-   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/ZECmate.jar`.
+   At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/HUSHmate.jar`.
 In addition the JAR file `bitcoinj-core-0.14.5.jar` is also necessary to run the wallet.

-3. Installing the built ZECmate Swing Wallet
+3. Installing the built HUSHmate Swing Wallet

    3.1.
 If you have built Zcash from source code:

-     Assuming you have already built from source code [Zcash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical build dir. for Zcash v2.0.3) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created JAR files and copy them to directory `/home/user/zcash/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+     Assuming you have already built from source code [Zcash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical build dir. for Zcash v2.0.3) which contains the command line tools `komodo-cli` and `komodod` you need to take the created JAR files and copy them to directory `/home/user/zcash/src` (the same dir. that contains `zcash-cli` and `komodod`).
 Example copy command:
       ```
-      user@ubuntu:~/build-dir/ZECmate-swing-wallet$ cp -R -v ./build/jars/* /home/user/zcash/src
+      user@ubuntu:~/build-dir/HUSHmate-swing-wallet$ cp -R -v ./build/jars/* /home/user/komodo/src
       ```

-4. Running the installed ZECmate Swing Wallet
+4. Running the installed HUSHmate Swing Wallet

    It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed [Zcash](https://z.cash/) and the GUI Wallet `ZECmate.jar` in directory `/home/user/zcash/src` one way to run it from command line is:
+   Assuming you have already installed [Zcash](https://z.cash/) and the GUI Wallet `HUSHmate.jar` in directory `/home/user/zcash/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/ZECmate-swing-wallet$ java -jar /home/user/zcash/src/ZECmate.jar
+   user@ubuntu:~/build-dir/HUSHmate-swing-wallet$ java -jar /home/user/zcash/src/HUSHmate.jar
    ```
-   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZECmate.jar` file and choose the option "Open with OpenJDK 8 Runtime".
+   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `HUSHmate.jar` file and choose the option "Open with OpenJDK 8 Runtime".
    This will start the Zcash GUI wallet.

-   **Important:** the Zcash configuration file `~/.zcash/zcash.conf` needs to be correctly set up for the GUI wallet to work.
+   **Important:** the Hush configuration file `~/.komodo/HUSH3/HUSH3.conf` needs to be correctly set up for the GUI wallet to work.
 Specifically the RPC user and password need to be set in it like:
    ```
    rpcuser=username